 Clientele

 Investment management typically works with individual clients or institutional investors, such as banks, pension funds, and hedge funds.
-It is particularly focused on active investors who enjoy making investment decisions and enjoy reviewing their portfolio’s performance frequently.
+It is particularly focused on active investors who enjoy making investment decisions and enjoy analyzing their portfolio’s performance frequently.

 Wealth management, however, is primarily intended for high-net-worth individuals, families, and businesses with complex financial needs.
 These clients usually have a wide range of investment accounts, legacy assets, multiple properties, estate planning, and tax issues requiring specialized attention.
 Also, wealth management clients tend to have long-standing relationships with their advisors.